lovelyzzkei/lovelyzzkei.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I was selected for a project funded by the National Research Foundation of Korea (NRF).
+I received a M.S.
+Fellowship from the National Research Foundation of Korea (NRF).